FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiStructure.md

 The `Constants.java` file provides a central location for defining constants.
 Constants are values assigned to variables that do not change throughout the execution of the program.

 ## <a name="joystick"></a>Joystick Controllers
 A joystick/gamepad can be connected to your laptop via a USB port or Bluetooth.
 The WPI Library provides all of the necessary software to interface with XBox, PS3/4, or Logitech game controllers.
+Detailed information on [Joysticks](https://docs.wpilib.org/en/latest/docs/software/basic-programming/joystick.html) can be found in the FRC Documentation.

 ![Joysticks](../../images/Romi/Romi.032.jpeg)